melistunar/Dsa210_term_project/README.md

 # Dsa210_term_project
 ## Overview
-This project analyses the relationship between my daily screen time and sleep duration.
-In today's world, people spending most of their times in their phones, which can potentially affect their sleep schedule.
-This study aims to understand if there is a connection between the sleep time and screen usage.
+This project analyses the relationship between my daily screen time, daily mood, focus level and sleep duration.
+In today's world, people spending most of their times in their phones, which can potentially affect their sleep schedule, focus level and also their mood.
+This study aims to understand how screen time and daily mood affects the focus level and sleep time.
 ## Motivation
 It is believed that the screen usage affects the sleep duration because of the blue light exposure.
 With increasing use of digital devices, the affects of screens become a common worry.
 In this project, I aim to analyze my own daily screen time and sleep duration to see if there is a clear link between them.
-By doing so, I wish to understand how my screen habits might be influencing my sleep.
+Additionally, I plan to observe how these factors influence my daily mood and my focus level.
+By doing so, I wish to understand how my screen habits might be influencing my sleep, and also my happiness level and my concentration level.
 ## Objective
-- Collect sleep and screen time data for several months.
+- Collect sleep, concentration level and screen time data(in hours) for several months.
+- Collect happinness level by rating it from 1 to 5.
 - Examine the correlation between the time spent on screens and total hours of sleep.
--  Analyze the data to understand how sleep quality is affected by the screen time habits.
+- Analyze how mood and focus differ screen and sleep quality data.
+- Understand how screen time habits might be influential on productivity, mood and sleep quality.
 - Use results to improve daily routines to have a healthier screen time habits.
 ## Data To Be Used
 - ### Screen Time Data:
   Total daily screen time (in hours) collected from my phone.
 - ### Sleep Data:
   Daily total sleep time(in hours) recorded by me.
+- ### Daily Mood Data:
+  Daily happiness level rated from 1 to 5 through the data collection time.
+- ### Concentration level:
+  How many hours I can concentrate to study without a break (in hours) recorded by me.